humford/henrywilliams.xyz/content/authors/henry/_index.md

 - Visitors
 ---

-Henry is a sophomore at Columbia University studying mathematics and computer science.
-He is currently a Communications Fellow at [Jacobin Magazine](https://jacobinmag.com/) and an Executive Director of [The Gravel Institute](https://gravelinstitute.org).
+Henry is a student at Columbia University studying mathematics and computer science.
+He is currently the Chairman of the Board of [The Gravel Institute](https://gravelinstitute.org).
 He led Former Senator Mike Gravel's 2020 campaign for president to shift the dialogue in the democratic party on war, democracy, and justice.
-He was also selected as a Data Science Institute Scholar, studying the applications of artificial intelligence in education at EdLab, Teacher's College.
+He was also selected as a 2019 Data Science Institute Scholar, studying AI-powered recommedation systems for education at EdLab, Teacher's College.